How to Get Your Graduate Degree and Not Go Broke in the Process

 The world has noticed the importance of teachers in everyday life and for the future.
 It is also highly understood that teachers are underpaid and that higher education is expensive.
 That makes teachers the target of many, many people and companies who want to help.

-Continuing your own education to further your career is possible, even with the financial implications it entails.
+Continuing your own education on to a master's degree, even if you may be looking into educational leadership, to further your career is possible, even with the financial implications it entails.
 Search around the internet, stop in to the places we have mentioned, or pick up the phone, and you may just find that your scholarship for graduate students in education is waiting for you.

 Works Cited: Elementary Mathematics Specialist Scholarship Program. (n.d.).
 Retrieved February 15, 2018 from https://amte.net/about/ems

 AFB 2018 Scholarship Application. (n.d.).
 Retrieved February 15, 2018 from https://www.afb.org/info/afb-2018-scholarship-application/5